Give the Gift of Music

 still certainly encourage a love of music in your child.

-- whether you play for fun or professionally - has wonderful
+Music - whether you play for fun or professionally -

 relax.